Doncic's 21 points lead Mavs past Trail Blazers 111-102

 Trail Blazers: Lillard scored the Blazers' final 15 points of the third quarter. .
 Portland's frustration became evident in the third quarter when Al-Farouq Aminu and Maurice Harkless were given technical fouls 35 seconds apart for arguing with referee Ed Malloy.

-Mavericks: Smith had a root canal performed Monday to fix a broken tooth suffered Sunday night after the Clippers' Patrick Beverley caught him with an elbow.
-Smith used an Invisalign device to hold the tooth in place when he returned to the game Sunday. .
-Barea needed four stitches to close a laceration inside his mouth following a collision with LA's Avery Bradley on Sunday.
+Mavericks: Guard Dennis Smith Jr. had 12 points and nine assists, one day after he had a root canal to fix a broken tooth suffered Sunday night after the Clippers' Patrick Beverley caught him with an elbow. ...
+Every Dallas starter scored in double figures and every Mavs player who saw action scored at least five.

 DONCIC HONORED